-This year Doing Business added a new dimension to the quality of land administration index in order to measure the equal access to property rights in 190 economies.
-The index ranges from -24 to 0, with higher values indicating greater inclusiveness of property rights.
+Last year Doing Business added a new dimension to the quality of land administration index in order to measure the equal access to property rights in 190 economies.
+The index ranges from -2 to 0, with higher values indicating greater inclusiveness of property rights.

 Does the Registering Property indicator record the de jure (the law) or de facto (the practice) situation?

 The Registering Property indicator records both law and practice:

 1. Procedures: Law and practice.
 The indicator records all procedures that are legally required (even if not done in practice) and all procedures that are commonly done in practice (even if not required by law), whether they must be completed by the seller, the buyer or a third party on their behalf.